 • Cleaning and disinfecting frequently touched surfaces and objects

 The goal is safety while balancing the needs of citizens to receive the necessities of life, i.e., food and shelter, allowing people to work in a safe manner, and further ensuring the availability of resources to the community.
-Every effort should be made by businesses and services to take steps to stop the spread of this deadly disease.
+Every effort should be made by individuals, businesses and services to take steps to stop the spread of this deadly disease.
 These actions are meant to protect everyone.

 In order to facilitate evolving efforts to expand the opening of services and businesses in Shelby County, this Directive provides the following guidance on: